Alternative Hearing Assistance Supplement

 Assessing Eligibility

-All alternative hearing assistance supplement requests must be submitted with an assessment from an audiologist or a hearing instrument practitioner registered with the College of Speech and Hearing Health Professionals of BC, within the last 12 months to confirm permanent profound hearing loss in both ears.
+All alternative hearing assistance supplement requests must be submitted with an assessment from an audiologist or a hearing instrument practitioner registered with the College of Health and Care Professionals of BC, within the last 12 months to confirm permanent profound hearing loss in both ears.

 To request the alternative hearing assistance supplement, the person’s hearing health professional should contact Pacific Blue Cross (PBC) to start the process of determining eligibility [ see Contacts].